-Paul was appointed General Counsel of Scentre Group in June 2014.
+Paul Giugni was appointed General Counsel of Scentre Group in June 2014.
 Prior to the establishment of Scentre Group, Paul was General Counsel, Australia and New Zealand, Westfield Group.
 He joined Westfield Group in September 1998 and holds a Bachelor of Economics and a Bachelor of Laws (Honours) from the University of Sydney.
-Prior to joining Westfield Group, Paul was a solicitor at Freehill Hollingdale and Page (now Herbert Smith Freehills).
-He is a Fellow of the Governance Institute of Australia.
+Prior to joining Westfield Group, Paul was a solicitor at Freehill Hollingdale Page (now Herbert Smith Freehills).
+Paul is a Fellow of the Governance Institute of Australia and a Member of the Australian Institute of Company Directors.